migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### StateQueryClient.Recieve.Acquire

-> The client requests that the state as of a particular recent point onthe server's chain (within K of the tip) be made available to query,and waits for confirmation or failure.
+> The client requests that the state as of a particular recent point on the server's chain (within K of the tip) be made available to query, and waits for confirmation or failure.
-> From 'NodeToClient_V8' onwards if the point is not specified, current tipwill be acquired.
-For previous versions of the protocol 'point' must begiven.
+>  From 'NodeToClient_V8' onwards if the point is not specified, current tip will be acquired.
+For previous versions of the protocol 'point' must be given.

 From current configuration: